CVE-2026-41515: CWE-208: Observable Timing Discrepancy in OP-TEE optee_os

 Potential Impact

-An attacker with local access and the ability to submit adaptive chosen ciphertexts can exploit the timing discrepancy and error path differences to recover RSA-OAEP plaintext data.
+An attacker with local access and the ability to submit adaptive chosen ciphertexts can exploit timing discrepancies to recover RSA-OAEP plaintext data.
 The confidentiality of RSA-encrypted data is compromised.
 There is no impact on integrity or availability.
-The CVSS score is low (2.5) reflecting the limited attack vector (local), high attack complexity, and low confidentiality impact.
+The CVSS score is low (2.5) reflecting the requirement for local access, high attack complexity, and limited impact scope.

 Mitigation Recommendations

-Version 4.11.0 of OP-TEE contains an official patch that fixes this vulnerability.
+A patch is available in OP-TEE version 4.11.0 that fixes this vulnerability.
 Users should upgrade to version 4.11.0 or later.
-As a workaround, users can disable the NXP CAAM RSA driver by setting CFG_CRYPTO_DRV_RSA=n to mitigate the issue until they can apply the patch.
+As a temporary workaround, the NXP CAAM RSA driver can be disabled by setting CFG_CRYPTO_DRV_RSA=n in the build configuration.
+No other mitigations are specified.

 CVE-2026-41515: CWE-208: Observable Timing Discrepancy in OP-TEE optee_os